Sushobhan55/Prompt_Engineering_Practice/README.md

 I aim to build an application to analyze customer reviews with the following featuers:

+- Recognize the language and translate it to english language
 - Summarize the review to a specific department out of the following departments:
   - Sales and marketing
   - Operations and production